fdcastel/TheWall/SPEC.md

 - When the search query changes, the application attempts to fetch new images with the new query
 - If the new query returns results, the loading screen is displayed while metadata and cache are reset and new images are fetched
 - If the new query returns no results, a warning message is displayed and the application reverts to the previous query without showing the loading screen
-- Search functionality is only available for Unsplash and Pexels providers
+- Search functionality is only available for Unsplash and Pexels providers (local provider ignores search)

 ### Orientation Handling
 - Application automatically detects viewport orientation (landscape or portrait)